-What Is a Sales Forecast Formula?
+What Is a Sales Forecast Formula and Why Does It Matter for Revenue Growth?

-At first blush, a sales forecast is almost embarrassingly simple.
-It's really just a math equation.
 Take the number of customers you expect next month/quarter/year, multiply that number by how much money you think they'll spend, and boom—you have a sales forecast.
 Obviously, it's not that simple in practice, and the devil is in the details since even small errors can blow your whole equation out of the water.

 All kinds of stuff can affect your future sales.
 Seasonality, market fluctuations, shipwrecks in the Suez Canal, sudden trade wars, the public on Twitter deciding your brand is immoral for whatever reason, or an unexpected banking crunch that leaves you short on credit can all wreck your core premises and leave your sales forecast flopping.
-Much of what you learn about the different sales forecasting formulas is really about building smart assumptions into your forecast, accounting for variables, and landing on a reliable figure even when the world is nuts.

-Why Is Sales Forecasting Important?
+Why Is Accurate Sales Forecasting Important?

 This matters for a lot of reasons.
 While it's true that 93% of sales teams are working without a structured sales forecast methodology, that doesn't mean it's the right approach to take or that you can get by without one.